When the Founder-CTO Relationship Breaks (And How to Fix It Before It's Too Late)

 Why the strongest technical strategy can't save a company with a broken partnership at the top

-Then the pressure arrives.
-Customer deadlines.
-Investor expectations.
-Runway anxiety.
-Suddenly, what felt like a partnership starts feeling like a vendor relationship.
+The break has a shape, and it repeats.
+A non-technical founder with a vision partners with a technical co-founder who can build it.
+Early days are exciting.
+The product takes shape.
+Then the pressure arrives — customer deadlines, investor expectations, runway anxiety — and what felt like a partnership starts feeling like a vendor relationship.
 The CEO treats the CTO like a delivery machine.
-The CTO feels disrespected and micromanaged.
+The CTO feels micromanaged and disrespected.
 Trust erodes.

 What Actually Rebuilds Trust